-Super Cyclone Amphan, which ravaged eastern India and a few areas of Bangladesh, was a Category 5 tropical cyclone that occurred in May 2020.
+Cyclone Amphan, which ravaged eastern India and a few areas of Bangladesh, was a Category 5 tropical cyclone that occurred in May 2020.
 The catastrophic cyclone caused substantial damage in the Indian states of Odisha and West Bengal, along with Hatiara in Bangladesh.
-The damages caused by the cyclone were estimated over USD 13 billion.
+The damages caused by the Amphan Cyclone were estimated at USD 13 billion.

-Cyclone Amphan Path Location
+About Cyclone Amphan